Why it matters

 In the ui44 database, Hello Rocky (onboard, offline) is categorized under Voice Assistant components.
 For a comprehensive explanation of all component types, consult the components glossary.

 Voice interaction is often the primary way users communicate with home robots.
 A good voice assistant makes the robot feel intuitive and accessible, while a limited one creates friction.
+It also shapes accessibility, privacy expectations, and everyday convenience.

 Platform choice determines smart home ecosystem compatibility